This post may contain affiliate links.

 Contrary to popular belief, Russian Dressing actually originated in America.
 It’s believed to have gotten its name due to the addition of caviar in early versions of the recipe.

-It’s not a surprise that Russian Dressing and Thousand Island Dressing are often confused for one another!
-Both feature a mayonnaise and ketchup or ketchup-style chili sauce base which causing them to take on a light ruby hue.
+Russian Dressing and Thousand Island Dressing are often confused for one another—both feature mayonnaise and either ketchup or ketchup-style chili sauce.

-Thousand Island Dressing is a creamy mayonnaise-based salad dressing flavored with chili sauce and finely chopped green olives, pickles or pickle relish, onion, bell peppers and/or hard-boiled eggs.
-Like Russian Dressing, Thousand Island dressing is often used on sandwiches and burgers.
+- Thousand Island Dressing = flavored with chili sauce and finely chopped green olives, pickles or pickle relish, onion, bell peppers and/or hard-boiled eggs.

-Also a creamy mayonnaise-based dressing, Russian dressing is flavored with chili sauce, paprika, prepared horseradish, minced shallot and occasionally pimientos.
-Russian dressing is less sweet and more savory and spicy than Thousand Island Dressing.
+- Russian dressing = flavored with chili sauce, paprika, prepared horseradish, minced shallot and occasionally pimientos.
+Russian dressing is less sweet, more savory and spicier than Thousand Island Dressing.

 The notes below specify how to adapt this recipe to fit various diets.